 At St. Paul’s we believe that we are all continually striving to learn and understand our faith and our relationship with God more fully.
-Formal education of our children on Sundays uses a variety of curricula, including the Catechesis of the Good Shepherd for toddlers and preschoolers.
+Christian formation with and for our children on Sundays uses a variety of curricula, including Montessori-based approaches and community-building activities.
 High school and middle school youth groups meet regularly during the church year.
 Adult education takes place through study groups, adult forums, and groups for men and women.

 The high school youth group meets monthly for fellowship and discussion.
-Activities have included movie nights, an annual cookie-baking night to make care packages for college students and members in the military, and our annual Youth Sunday on Mother’s Day, when the high school and middle school youth take over the Sunday service as readers, musicians, Eucharistic ministers, and more.
+Activities have included movie nights, an annual cookie-baking night to make cookie plates for our caroling night, and our annual Youth Sunday on Mother’s Day, when the high school and middle school youth take over the Sunday service as readers, musicians, Eucharistic ministers, and more.
 Confirmation classes, for baptized members in ninth grade and above, are held under the auspices of the rector and the youth group.
 The high school youth group also has an ongoing relationship with Appalachia Service Project for week-long summer mission trips.

 Adult education is available throughout the year, through group study, fellowship and outreach opportunities, and formal and informal instruction.
 Bible study and adult forums are the most common forms of education for adult members.
+Each year we offer special programming in Epiphany and in Lent for those who wish to engage a particular topic of study.
+Adult preparation for Confirmation or being Received into The Episcopal Church is available by request, and each year, usually a small number of adults form a group to learn more about these Rites with our Rector.
 We also have a parish lending library, with more than 600 volumes of Biblical commentary, spirituality, fiction, children’s literature, and more.

 View or download St. Paul’s Safe Church Policy, governing our practices around privacy, safety, and working with children and youth.